theedgy/cc-post/POST.md

 };
 ```

-So we've build base helper to handle api connection and we passing only one param as an endpoint for which will be different for every component.
+So we've build base helper to handle api connection and we passed only one param as an endpoint for which will be different for every component.

 `API_KEY` is stored as an environment variable.
 In codesandbox.io is hidden from visitors, but if you would like to clone the repository and try it yourself, you'll need to rename `.env.example` file to `.env` and switch inside value to your own.

 > You may also want to extend your UX for some errors displaying etc. to improve your users experience but for our simple example we will just `throw Error` to somehow communicate about problems with frontend.

 #### Connect components to API and store it's values in Redux
-Now we can use this connection to get our teams from API in an **Teams** component effect:
+Now we can use this connection to get our teams data from API in a **Teams** component `useEffect`:

 ```javascript
 useEffect(() => {